Technical Reviews and Audits

 System Developers and Technical Reviews

-The PM and the Systems Engineer need to keep in mind that technical reviews and audits provide visibility into the quality and completeness of the developer’s work products.
+The PM and the Systems Engineer need to keep in mind that technical reviews and audits provide visibility into the quality and completeness of the developer???s work products.
 These requirements should be captured in the contract specifications or Statement of Work (SOW).
 The program office should consider providing the SEP with the Request for Proposal (RFP) and requiring the contractor deliver a Systems Engineering Management Plan (SEMP) that is consistent with the SEP.
 As a best practice, the SEMP should include entrance criteria and associated design data requirements for each technical review and audit.
 The configuration and technical data management plans should clearly define the audit requirements.

 Contract incentives are frequently tied to completion of technical reviews.
 Some stakeholders may have a strong incentive to call the review complete as soon as possible.
 The review chairperson and Systems Engineer should exercise best judgment in an objective, informed manner to ensure the reviews are not prematurely declared complete.